EleutherAI/gpt-neox/kubernetes/README.md

 ## EleutherAI cluster

+This directory contains code designed to facilitate working on our Kubernetes cluster.
+If you are an EleutherAI member and wish to be given access to the cluster, reach out to Stella or Sid.

+If you are not an EleutherAI member, do not use any of the code in this directory.

 ### Using a cluster

 If you already have a EleutherAI cluster setup for you, test to see if the cluster is working: